spine/spine.site/app/views/docs/rails.md

 ##Cross Domain Requests

 A limitation of Ajax is the same-origin policy which restricts Ajax requests to the same domain and port as the page was loaded from.
-This is for security reasons, due to [CSRF attacks](http://en.wikipedia.org/wiki/Cross-site_request_forgery).
+This is for security reasons, and prevents [CSRF attacks](http://en.wikipedia.org/wiki/Cross-site_request_forgery).

+However, while the same origin policy is integral to the security of the Web, it’s also somewhat inconvenient for developers trying to access legitimate remote resources.
 [Cross Origin Requests](https://developer.mozilla.org/En/HTTP_access_control), or CORS, lets you break out of the same origin policy, giving you access to authorized remote servers.

 Using CORS is trivially easy, and is just the matter of adding a few authorization headers to request responses.
 The specification is well supported by the major browsers, although IE ignored the spec and created it's own object, [XDomainRequest](http://msdn.microsoft.com/en-us/library/cc288060%28VS.85%29.aspx), which has a number of arbitrary [restrictions and limitations](http://blogs.msdn.com/b/ieinternals/archive/2010/05/13/xdomainrequest-restrictions-limitations-and-workarounds.aspx).
 Luckily, it's [easily shimed](https://github.com/jaubourg/ajaxHooks/blob/master/src/ajax/xdr.js).